dotta/lagom/docs/manual/gettingstarted/GettingStarted.md

 ```

 This will create a new system with two services in it: `helloworld` and `hellostream`.

+## Creating a new Lagom project without Activator

+Read [[here|CreateProjectWithoutActivator]] for creating a new Lagom project without using the lagom-java Activator seed template.

 ## Anatomy of a Lagom project